-Causing a disruption with personal electronic devices, cell phones, universal remote controls, laser pointers, speakers, headphones, bluetooth, or similar devices is not permitted.
-This includes, but is not limited to, causing a nuisance through the non-curricular use of cameras, cell phones or other devices for photographic, audio, video, or digital recording and/or sharing of those recordings without student or staff permission.
-Students who consistently violate this provision may be prohibited from possessing their device in school for up to 30 days in addition to the disciplinary responses listed below.
+Causing a disruption with personal electronic devices, universal remote controls, laser pointers, speakers, headphones, bluetooth, or similar devices is not permitted.
+This includes, but is not limited to, causing a nuisance through the non-curricular use of cameras or other devices for photographic, audio, video, or digital recording and/or sharing of those recordings without student or staff permission.
 While school-issued devices will not be confiscated in most circumstances, they may have various apps or features disabled as a result of misuse.